-Enterprise architecture (EA) is a holistic discipline for conducting enterprise analysis, design, planning and implementation to support the successful development and execution of strategy.
-Enterprise architecture applies architecture principles and practices to guide organizations through the business, information and technology changes necessary to achieve their transformational aims.
+Enterprise Architecture (EA) is a holistic discipline for conducting enterprise analysis, design, planning and implementation to support the successful development and execution of strategy.
+Enterprise Architecture applies architecture principles and practices to guide organisations through the business, information and technology changes necessary to achieve their transformational aims.

 The Chief Enterprise Architect role provides strategic architectural advice and support to the executive level of large complex enterprises, with decades of experience to call upon and the intelligence to provide succinct advice with the gravitas to be heard.
 This position routinely supports governance and board level decision making to realise strategic goals.

-A business architect is able to operate at multiple levels of an organization, conducting enterprise level analysis to develop business architecture solutions that can be translated into actionable plans to inform and guide portfolio and programme management decisions.
+A Business Architect is able to operate at multiple levels of an organisation, conducting enterprise level analysis to develop business architecture solutions that can be translated into actionable plans to inform and guide portfolio and programme management decisions.
 The business vision of the target architecture, business capability maps and value streams produced provide a foundation for the enterprise architecture.

 Systems Architects (sometimes referred to as Technical Architects) interface with multiple stakeholders in an organization in order to understand the various levels of requirements, the viable technologies and anticipated development process.
 Their work can include determining multiple design and implementation alternatives, assessing constraints (such as cost, schedule, space, weight and power, and other non-functional requirements), and proposing the most suitable options for further design.
 They are also responsible for creating architecture views describing the function and behaviour and external interfaces of the systems of interest, guided by the appropriate elements of the enterprise architecture.

-A system architecture or systems architecture is the conceptual model that defines the structure, behaviour, and more views of a system.
-An architecture description is a formal description and representation of a system, organized in a way that supports reasoning about the structures and behaviours of the system.
+A System Architecture or Systems Architecture is the conceptual model that defines the structure, behaviour, and more views of a system.
+An architecture description is a formal description and representation of a system, organised in a way that supports reasoning about the structures and behaviours of the system.